scds/ola2012/slides/scds/one/03_nick.md

 !SLIDE center
 # Support #

-!SLIDE bullets
+!SLIDE
-# What can the repo do or provide? #
+# What can the repo and I do or provide? #

 * APIs
 * Text and data to analyze
 * Harvesting

-.notes Give the case scenario of PW20C vs. Virtual musuem of the holocaust and resitance.
+.notes APIs (robust fedora apis and drupal apis) Text and data analysis - the giant corpus of all of our digitized and ocr'd books.
+Harvesting - Give the case scenario of PW20C vs. Virtual musuem of the holocaust and resitance.

 !SLIDE center
 #Education & Knowledge Sharing #